Kakheti: Seventeenth century: Abbas I's invasions, Teimuraz I, struggle for survival

 In 1624, Shah Abbas I turned his attention to Georgia again.
 Fearing a potential revolt, he dispatched some 35,000 men under Qarachaqay Khan and George Saakadze to subdue eastern Georgia.
 Although Saakadze had already served the Shah for twelve years, Abbas I didn't trust Georgian general completely and kept George's son, Paata, as a hostage.
 The Shah's anxiety was justified, since the Grand Mouravi had maintained covert communications with the Georgian forces and devise a plan to destroy the enemy army.
 Saakadze surreptitiously united Kartli and Kakheti behind him.
-He deviously ‘advised’ Qarachaqay Khan to split his forces into small groups and send them into Kakheti, while the major army camped near Martqopi.
+He deviously ‘advised’ Qarachaqay Khan to split his forces into small groups and send them into Kakheti, while the major army camped near Martkopi.

 On March 25, 1625, Saakadze summoned the war council where he personally slew Qarachaqay Khan and Yusuf Khan of Shirvan, while his son, Avtandil, and his Georgian escorts killed other Qizilbash commanders, including Imam Verdi Khan, Qarachaqay's son.
-Receiving a signal, Zurab Eristavi - another Georgian noble in Abbas's service - charged with his main forces, virtually annihilating leaderless Iranian troops.
-Annunciation Day (25 March) brought an extraordinary victory - Saakadze's and Duke Zurab's army massacred 27,000 out of 30,000 strong Turkoman-Persian army, took their arsenal and besieged Tbilisi's citadel before the puppet-king Simon II (1619-1630) could arrive.
+Receiving a signal, Zurab, Duke of Aragvi - another Georgian noble in Abbas's service - charged with his main forces, virtually annihilating leaderless Iranian troops.
+Annunciation Day (25 March) brought an extraordinary victory - Saakadze's and Duke Zurab's army massacred 27,000 out of 30,000 strong Turkoman-Persian army, took their arsenal and besieged Tbilisi's citadel before the puppet-king Simon II could arrive.
 Within days, all Kartli and Kakheti was in Georgian hands.